Missing Oregon Hiker Diana Bober Likely Killed By Cougar, Police Say

 “Although she died of her wounds, the wild animal didn’t come back to her,” Allison Bober said.

-It is not yet clear when the DNA testing will be completed but wildlife officials are now looking for the cougar responsible for the attack.
+It is not yet clear when the DNA testing will be completed, but wildlife officials are now looking for the cougar responsible for the attack.
 They will also attempt to kill the animal.

 ODFW wildlife biologists and Oregon State Police Fish and Wildlife officers visited the scene where Bober’s body was recovered on Tuesday to assess the situation and decide the best way to locate the cougar.